anujbarochia/Portfolio/README.md

 # Portfolio
-A website to showcase my knowledge and works.
+A website to showcase my knowledge and work.